Sicelumusa1/Online-Notes-App/README.md

 2. Intuitive Note Creation:
   - Easily create and edit notes with a clean and user-friendly interface.
-  - Use a rich text editor for formatting text, adding bullet points, and more.

-3. Organize Your Notes:
-  - Categorize your notes with customizab;e tags or categories for easy organization.
-  - Arrange notes by date, title, or other criteria to fine them quickly.

-4. Search Functionality:
+3. Search Functionality:
   - Effortlessly search through your notes using keywords to locate specific information.

-5. Responsive Design:
+4. Responsive Design:
   - Access your notes seamlessly from any device, including desktop, tablets, and smartphones.

-6. Secure Data Storage:
+5. Secure Data Storage:
   - Your notes are securely stored in a database, ensuring the privacy and integrity of your information

-7. User-Friendly Dashboard:
+6. User-Friendly Dashboard:
   - Navigate through your notes using an intuitive dashboard that provides quick access to all app features.

 ## Getting Started
 ### Prerequisites
   - Python Installed
   - Virtual Environment

 ### Installation
 #### Set Up The Server:
   1. Choose a Server: (e.g Google Cloud, AWS, DigitalOcean, etc.) and create a new server instance

   2. Connect to the Server: SSH into your server

 #### Install Required Software:
   1. Update the Package Manager: sudo apt update

   2. Install Python and pip:
 sudo apt install python3 python3-pip

   3. Install Virtualenv:
 sudo pip3 install virtualenv

 #### Deploy Flask App:
   1. Copy the app to the server:
   Transfer the flask app code to the server

   2. Create a Virtual Environment: python -m venv venv source venv/bin/activate (for MacOS or Unix) .\venv\Scripts\activate (for Windows)

   3. Install Dependances:
   pip install -r requirements.txt

 #### Configure a Web Server (Nginx):
   1. Install Nginx: